Chart Color Schemes

 Birkdale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Infrastructure changes significantly influence an area's performance.
-AreaSearch identified eight projects likely impacting the area.
-Key projects are: Birkdale Community Precinct including Redland Whitewater Centre, Birkdale Grove, Eastwood Birkdale, and Harrogate Park Upgrade - Birkdale.
+AreaSearch has identified eight projects likely impacting the area.
+Key projects include: Birkdale Community Precinct including Redland Whitewater Centre, Birkdale Grove, Eastwood Birkdale, and Harrogate Park Upgrade - Birkdale.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.